Houston vs. Auburn Predictions & Picks - NCAA Tournament Second Round

 Houston Performance Insights

-- Houston wins the rebound battle by an average of 8.5 boards.
-It is pulling down 36 rebounds per game (13th in college basketball) compared to its opponents' 27.5 per contest.
+- The 36 rebounds per game Houston averages rank 13th in college basketball, and are 8.5 more than the 27.5 its opponents grab per outing.

-- Houston knocks down 1.5 more threes per contest than the opposition, 7.7 (135th in college basketball) compared to its opponents' 6.2.
+- Houston makes 7.7 three-pointers per game (135th in college basketball) while shooting 34.3% from deep (173rd in college basketball).
+It is making 1.5 more threes per outing than its opponents, who drain 6.2 per game while shooting 27.3%.

-- The Cougars' 100.7 points per 100 possessions on offense rank 22nd in college basketball, and the 76 points they allow per 100 possessions rank first in college basketball.
+- The Cougars score 100.7 points per 100 possessions (22nd in college basketball), while giving up 76 points per 100 possessions (first in college basketball).

-- Houston wins the turnover battle by 3.8 per game, committing 9.6 (17th in college basketball) while its opponents average 13.4.
+- Houston has won the turnover battle by 3.8 turnovers per game, committing 9.6 (17th in college basketball play) while forcing 13.4 (73rd in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.